The Night Sky: March 2025 Skywatching Tips

 Photo: Pelagija

 On Sunday, March 10, the Moon appears absent from the skies.
-However, it’s simply hidden from our view for the night.
+However, the New Moon is simply hidden from our view for the night.
 This is a perfect night for stargazing.
 Did you know spring is galaxy time?
 More galaxies are visible from March to mid-May, early in the evening.
 Learn more about seeing galaxies.

 Sirius, the Dog Star

 March is a great month to marvel at Sirius—the brightest star in our sky.
-Sirius is nicknamed “the Dog Star” because it’s the brightest star in the constellation Canis Major.
+Sirius is nicknamed “the Dog Star” because it’s the brightest star in Canis Major’s constellation.
 Sirius is super easy to locate: Just face toward the south and look for Orion.
-The three bright stars that make up Orion’s belt points downward toward Sirius.
+The three bright stars that make up Orion’s belt point downward toward Sirius.
 See my post on Sirius, The Brightest Star in the Sky Tonight.

 The Big Dipper